Welcome to the new KidsHealth website! See what is new.

 What is anaphylaxis?

-Anaphylaxis can be life-threatening - it's an emergency which needs immediate treatment.
+Anaphylaxis can be life-threatening - it's an emergency that needs immediate treatment.

 Anaphylaxis is the most severe form of allergic reaction and can be life-threatening.
 Anaphylaxis is an emergency that needs immediate treatment with an injection of a medicine called adrenaline (epinephrine).
 This is the medicine in automatic injectors such as the EpiPen®.
 The child or young person needs to lie down - they must not stand or walk.
 If breathing is difficult, allow them to sit.